 The image of nuns spending time on their smartphones on social media shouldn’t seem strange.
-The online world is easily accessed through smartphones, and it contains a wealth of content and places for religious people, including social media channels which are full of spiritual content and worship live streams.
+The online world is easily accessed through smartphones, and it contains a wealth of content and places for religious people, including social media channels that are full of spiritual content and worship live streams.
 This shouldn’t surprise us, as some of the first uses of emerging technologies have been for religious purposes.
-That’s why we have the Diamond Sutra, Jikji, and the Gutenberg Bible — the oldest printed books in the world that are also religious texts.
+That’s why we have the Diamond Sutra, Jikji, and the Gutenberg Bible—the oldest printed books in the world that are also religious texts.

 Why turning to online worship is a good idea

 That same social media platform can, however, provide some unique opportunities for spiritual people.
-To get a better understanding of how religious leaders can engage their flock they should consider the following statistics:
+To get a better understanding of how religious leaders can engage their flock, consider the following statistics:

-- Facebook has more than a billion and a half daily active users.
+- Facebook has more than 1.7 billion daily active users

-- As of last year, there are more than three billion smartphone users in the world.
+- As of early 2020, there are 3.5 billion smartphone users in the world

 These numbers show what many in the religious communities might already be experiencing: on-the-go is the new norm.
-Social networks are very popular and they are accessible from anywhere.
-The only prerequisite needed for accessing them is ownership of an electronic device, and a half of the world will soon own it.
+Social networks are very popular, and they are accessible from anywhere.
+The only prerequisite needed for accessing them is ownership of an electronic device, and half of the world will soon own one.

 Modern religious people can use social media and smartphones to stay in touch with their communities.
 For their part, the communities need to establish an online presence, preferably on social networks.
 Facebook is the chief among them because that’s what most people use.
 But Instagram and Periscope might be a good choice, too, and so could YouTube.

-Another great thing that comes with using social networks for worship is that we know a lot about using social networks effectively to stay in touch with community members and provide a valuable service to them.
-Any religious leaders who would want to start using social media to give the members of their community an online place of worship can easily find a plethora of tools they can use.
+Another great benefit that comes with using social networks for worship is that we know a lot about using social networks effectively to stay in touch with community members and provide a valuable service to them.
+Any religious leaders who want to start using social media to give the members of their communities an online place of worship can easily find a plethora of tools they can use.